hyphanet/website/content/pages/documentation-fr.md

     USK@GB3wuHmt[..]o-eHK35w,c63EzO7u[..]3YDduXDs,AQABAAE/mysite/-7/

-The real treat with USKs comes when data is to be inserted into Freenet.
+The real treat with USKs comes when data is to be inserted into Hyphanet.
 But more on that elsewhere.

 ### Keyword Signed Keys

-Keyword-Signed Keys (KSKs) allow you to save named pages in Freenet.
+Keyword-Signed Keys (KSKs) allow you to save named pages in Hyphanet.
 They are not secure against spamming or name hijacking.
-Several people could each insert a different file to Freenet, all with the same address.
+Several people could each insert a different file to Hyphanet, all with the same address.
 However, there is a collision detection, which tries to prevent overwriting of a once-inserted page.
 A KSK address looks like this: